 - Amerigroup is committed to cultural competency.
-We have adopted all 15 CLAS standards in health care to ensure all members who enter the health care system receive equal, quality and effective treatment: - You can review the CLAS standards at https://www.thinkculturalhealth.hhs.gov/clas. - We actively recognize and understand the roles age, culture, ability, socioeconomic status and ethnicity play in the lives of our members to ensure equal and effective access to health care, support systems and community services.
+We have adopted all [15] CLAS standards in healthcare to ensure all enrollees who enter the healthcare system receive equal, quality, and effective treatment: - You can review the CLAS standards at [thinkculturalhealth.hhs.gov/clas]. - We actively recognize and understand the roles age, culture, ability, socioeconomic status, and ethnicity play in the lives of our enrollees to ensure equal and effective access to healthcare, support systems, and community services.